tIoImIcIaItI/My-Reads/README.md

 A detailed functional description may be found [here](https://review.udacity.com/#!/rubrics/918/view).

+Note that the search query is retained, as I felt this led to a better user experience when flipping between pages.

 # Building and Running the app
 From the root project directory run `npm i`.